The 10 biggest holiday firms and the 10 biggest airlines all broke the law on refunds for cancelled trips during the current pandemic.

 Some companies - such as Trailfinders put their customers' money into a ring-fenced trust account when they receive it.
 This meant that when the pandemic hit it was much easier for them to refund customers.
 It's also reassuring for customers making new bookings.

-While the firms listed above were those that refunded within the law from the start of the crisis, other firms have also done a good job.
+The firms listed above were those that refunded within the law from the start of the crisis.
+As many of them are small, boutique firms they might not appear in our annual holiday companies survey but we're confident they're doing a great job.

-Jet2 has received lots of praise for its quick handling of refunds, as has Hays Travel.
-While they haven’t always refunded within 14 days, they have done so far quicker than major competitors, and not tried to force vouchers or credit notes on to customers.
+You can also rely on our Which Recommended Providers. has received lots of praise for its quick handling of refunds, as has .
+While they haven't always refunded within 14 days, they have done so far quicker than major competitors, and not tried to force vouchers or credit notes on to customers.

 This still rates each holiday company on customer experiences of everything from whether the holiday matched how it was advertised to customer service, but we have also assessed each company's treatment of customers over refunds.